Common Ordinances A-D

 - Animals are not permitted in Public Parks (505.06).

 - Animals must be kept under control and not permitted to run at large (505.07).
-To protect our pets and neighbors, a pet should always be kept on a leash when going for a walk or any other time the pet leaves its home.
+To protect our pets and neighbors, a pet must always be kept on a leash when going for a walk or any other time the pet leaves its home.
 This will reduce the chances of the pet wandering away and possibly hurting itself and others.
 Cats should be kept indoors and provided toys, companionship and a clean litter box.
 Stray cats may fight noisily and become a nuisance to neighbors.

 - Your pet may void excrement and urine only on your own property or between the curbs of city streets.
 You must pick up and properly dispose of fecal matter left by your pet (505.08).